 1 thousand dollars (\$1,000).
 Disclosure of such testimony may be made to such members of the 2 staff of the office of inspector general as is deemed necessary by the inspector general to assist in 3 the performance of the office's duties and responsibilities and such members of the staff may be 4 present at the taking of such testimony.
 5 42-9.4-10.
-Compact - Investigation (a) The inspector general must accept and may 6 investigate or audit complaints or information from any individual concerning the possible 7 existence of any activity constituting fraud, waste, abuse and mismanagement relating to 8 programs and operations as listed in section 42-9.4-1.
+Compact - Investigation. -- (a) The inspector general must accept and may investigate or audit complaints or information from any individual concerning the possible 6 7 existence of any activity constituting fraud, waste, abuse and mismanagement relating to 8 programs and operations as listed in section 42-9.4-1.
 9 (b) The inspector general shall not, after receipt of a complaint or information from an 10 employee, contractor or private citizen who requests confidentiality, disclose the identity of that 11 individual without the written consent of said individual, unless the inspector general determines 12 such disclosure is necessary and unavoidable during the course of an investigation.
 In such event, 13 the individual shall be notified immediately of such disclosure.
 The inspector general shall set up 14 an anonymous hotline for reporting possible wrongdoings.
 15 (c) Employees are protected under the "Rhode Island Whistleblowers' Protection Act," 16 chapter 28-50 of the general laws.
 17 42-9.4-11.
-Reports to the attorney general or United States attorney In carrying 18 out his/her duties and responsibilities, the inspector general shall report to the attorney general, 19 the United States attorney or both whenever the inspector general has reasonable grounds to 20 believe there has been a violation of federal or state criminal law.
+Reports to the attorney general or United States attorney. -- In carrying 18 out his/her duties and responsibilities, the inspector general shall report to the attorney general, 19 the United States attorney or both whenever the inspector general has reasonable grounds to 20 believe there has been a violation of federal or state criminal law.
 The attorney general shall 21 institute appropriate proceedings in the furtherance of completing an investigation and, if 22 warranted, to refer a matter for prosecution.
-23 The inspector general shall refer audit or investigative findings to the state ethics 24 25 commission, or to any other federal, state or local agency, which has an interest in said findings.
+The inspector general shall refer audit or investigative findings to the state ethics 23 24 commission, or to any other federal, state or local agency, which has an interest in said findings.
 Any referrals made under this section shall not be made public.
-26 Any referrals made under this section shall not be made public.
-26 Any referrals made under this section shall not be made public.
-42-9.4-12.
-Coordination with other state agencies The inspector general may 26 27 Any referrals made under this section shall not be made public.
-42-9.4-12.
-Coordination with other state agencies The inspector general may coordinate with other state agencies that are responsible for investigating, auditing, reviewing or 26 27 28 Any referrals made under this section shall not be made public.
-42-9.4-12.
-Coordination with other state agencies The inspector general may coordinate with other state agencies that are responsible for investigating, auditing, reviewing or evaluating the management of state agencies for the purpose of sharing information and avoiding 26 27 28 29 Any referrals made under this section shall not be made public.
-42-9.4-12.
-Coordination with other state agencies The inspector general may coordinate with other state agencies that are responsible for investigating, auditing, reviewing or evaluating the management of state agencies for the purpose of sharing information and avoiding duplication of effort.
-26 27 28 29 Any referrals made under this section shall not be made public.
-42-9.4-12.
-Coordination with other state agencies The inspector general may coordinate with other state agencies that are responsible for investigating, auditing, reviewing or evaluating the management of state agencies for the purpose of sharing information and avoiding duplication of effort.
-42-9.4-13.
-Civil actions The inspector general shall have the authority to institute a 226 227 228 229 80 31 Any referrals made under this section shall not be made public.
-42-9.4-12.
-Coordination with other state agencies The inspector general may coordinate with other state agencies that are responsible for investigating, auditing, reviewing or evaluating the management of state agencies for the purpose of sharing information and avoiding duplication of effort.
-42-9.4-13.
-Civil actions The inspector general shall have the authority to institute a civil recovery action if authorized by the attorney general.
-In any case where the inspector
+25 26 42-9.4-12.
+Coordination with other state agencies. -- The inspector general may 27 coordinate with other state agencies that are responsible for investigating, auditing, reviewing or

+28 evaluating the management of state agencies for the purpose of sharing information and avoiding

+- 29 duplication of effort. - 30 42-9.4-13.
+Civil actions. -- The inspector general shall have the authority to institute a 31 civil recovery action if authorized by the attorney general.
+In any case where the inspector 32 general has discovered fraudulent acts and believes that civil recovery proceedings may be 33 appropriate, he/she shall refer the matter to the attorney general.
+The attorney general may